lnkn/blog/src/pages/Triple_Chocolate_Cookies/index.md

 description : These Triple Chocolate cookies are here to make all your chocolate dreams come true.
 Is there such a thing as too much chocolate?
 Seriously, I don’t think so.
 date: '2019-01-29'
 image: TripleChocolate1.jpg
-lead: Chocolate is the cure for any bad day.
+lead: Chocolate is always the cure.
 ---
-These Triple Chocolate cookies are here to make all your chocolate dreams come true.
+These cookies were some of the first that I ever baked and will continue to be such a staple.
+These Triple Chocolate Cookies are here to make all of your chocolate dreams come true.
 Is there such a thing as too much chocolate?
-Seriously,I don’t think so.
+Seriously, I don’t think so.

 ![](TripleChocolate2.jpg)